 - (a) Procedure.
-A civil traffic fine may be converted into community service provided: - (1) The respondent appears at the arraignment and, if applicable, the civil traffic hearing. - (2) The respondent pleads responsible to the civil traffic offense(s) charged or is found responsible at civil traffic hearing. - (3) The respondent requests that the Court convert the fine into community service. - (b) Applicable Minimum Wage.
-All community service imposed in lieu of a fine shall be calculated using the applicable federal minimum wage in effect at the time the community service is ordered.
+A civil offense fine may be converted into community service provided: - (1) The respondent appears at the arraignment and, if applicable, the civil offense hearing. - (2) The respondent pleads responsible to the civil offense(s) charged or is found responsible at civil offense hearing. - (3) The respondent requests that the Court convert the fine into community service. - (b) Applicable Minimum Wage.
+All community service imposed in lieu of a fine will be calculated using the applicable federal minimum wage in effect at the time the community service is ordered.